 The J. Winston Coleman Jr. Kentuckiana Reading Room was designed to house the local author and historians private collection of Kentuckiana.
 The collection includes over 5,000 books and pamphlets, thousands of photographs, as well as manuscripts and personal memorabilia.
 Of interest to students are the many county histories and Kentucky biographies.

 Bullock Photograph Collection, a collection of photographs taken in and around Lexington and Fayette County, Kentucky.
 Included are images of local buildings, businesses, racetracks, banks, schools, churches, and homes.
-Photos are available online (explore under "Contents List").
+Bullock Collection photos are available online (explore under "Contents List").

 The old Academic Library of approximately 3,500 volumes and the old Medical Library of over 5,000 volumes that served Transylvania’s Medical Department until it closed in 1859.